quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 ---

 # **March Week 3**
+## **Monday: March 19**
+- 9:40  AM: Signed IN.
+- 10:00 AM: `ec renders monitor` working now.
+- 11:00 AM: Setting the internal section to `Internal Drawer` errors out, maybe because we're trying to add a fabric object to canvas ?
+The error says - `c.getObject()` is not a function.
+- 12:00 PM: **PR #559** Submitted.
+Merged in **release**.
+- 1:45  PM: Got renders done in dev environment's HOST.
+Now need to get renders in Jobs container.
+The lighting seems dull in daytime renders.
+Need to import the `.blend` file in blender and do some tweaks to improve daylight rendering.

 ## **Monday: March 18**
 - 9:40  AM: Signed In.
 - 11:00 AM: Testing renders on `beta.emptycup3d.com`.